 The RCR awards honours to Fellows and individuals who are not Fellows or members in recognition of contributions made to the work of the College and the two specialties.
-Nominations are now open.
+Nominations for 2021 are now closed.
 Please contact email@example.com for more information.
-The closing date is 3 September 2021.

 The Gold Medal is the honour awarded to an esteemed Fellow of the College who has made a significant contribution in their field whether in the UK or overseas.